 This award recognizes a male and female student-athlete who demonstrates the highest degree of athletic excellence among his/her peers and is a tremendous representative of Eagles' Athletics, King's University and of our Lord Jesus Christ.
 Academic standing, athletic performance and leadership, as well as commitment to team and the greater community are considered in determining the recipient of this award.
 There are two awards of \$500 each for one male and one female player.
-Award money will be given to players at the end of the school year.
+Athletes will receive their award money at the end of the school year.